aybabtme/blog/source/_posts/2013-02-09-tdd-the-dog-and-the-fence.markdown

 ## The Setting

-About two days ago, an area spanning at least the /16 block started to accumulate a lot of garbage (some collocated neighbours call it "snow") around, with no clear mean to evacuate it.
-As any decent person would do, I undertook the enterprise of manually moving much of that crap out of main memory and moving it to swap in front of `the_house`, out of the way and leaving room for `cars` and `pedestrian` to execute properly.
+About two days ago, an area spanning at least the /16 block started to accumulate a lot of garbage (some collocated neighbours call it "snow"), with no clear means to evacuate it.
+As any decent person would do, I undertook the enterprise of manually moving much of that crap out of main memory and moving it to swap in front of `the_house`, out of the way and leaving room for `cars` and `pedestrians` to execute properly.

 ### First Sign Of Failure